From Business Targets to Business Actions

 "Best Activity Scheduling" ) ...................(7)

-In kosmos/BOS the expert, who is assigned an activity, has access to the documentation supplied with this activity (simple text, HTML or other available file or files).
-On the other hand, experienced experts can suppement this documentation with their real life suggestions, enriching thus the company's "documented know-how".
+In Mykosmos the expert, who is assigned an activity, has access to the documentation supplied with this activity (simple text, HTML or other available file or files).
+On the other hand, experienced experts can supplement this documentation with their real life suggestions, enriching thus the company's "documented know-how".
 This documentation is also versioned.
-Eventualy, by using kosmos/BOS every action taken by company associates is fully documented and alive (a real-time operation).
+Eventually, by using Mykosmos every action taken by company associates is fully documented and alive (a real-time operation).

 "Activities Continuous Redesign"

 Here, as an expert we mean any associate.
-The contition we discused above states that the workforce remains as it is.
-Experience from companies that utilize kosmos/BOS has shown that experts give their best to the company team.
+The condition we discussed above states that the workforce remains as it is.
+Experience from companies that utilize Mykosmos has shown that experts give their best to the company team.
 This is because every expert contribution to the process is publicly known to the rest of the team.
 Documentation for the activities is also supplied.
 Validation, when closing an activity, ensures better performance for the expert.

 "Fast Activity Assignment"